 27. Decorative-Maps.com – This website has a pretty thorough collection of articles on the subject of map making, and is a handy resource for anyone thinking about creating a map.

 28. Fundamentals of Physical Geography – This is a free online textbook that explains how the planet works, written in such a way that anyone can read it, not just science geeks.
 I haven’t read through it all, but I’ve really enjoyed what I’ve learned so far.

 29. SolStation – Are you thinking about writing some science fantasy?
 This website has local star maps and lots of information about different stars in the area to help inspire you.

 30. Orion’s Arm – You’ll find that a lot of these links are more directed at science fiction writers, but quite a few are useful for both fantasy and science fiction authors.

 31. Project Rho – Here you’ll find more star maps and more useful information for building a science fiction world.

 32. Encyclopedia Mythica – If you’re looking at creating a religion or writing about characters who follow an ancient religion you’ll find this resource incredibly helpful.
 It’s a collection of myths from all over the world, during every time period.

 33. The Ancient History Encyclopedia – Want to base your fantasy world on an ancient civilization?
 Or maybe you want to base your fantasy novel in an ancient civilization.
-Either way, this site can help you make sure you get it right and give you plenty of ideas if you’re not sure how to structure your society.
+Either way, this site can help you make sure you get the basics right.

 34. Historically Accurate Sexism in Fantasy: Let’s Unpack That – This is a great article about what discrimination really looked like in history with some thoughts on how to treat it in your fiction.